shadow/shadow/docs/3-Simulation-Customization.md

   + _peers_ (special):
 a list of peers (`ip1:port1,ip2:port21`, e.g., `192.168.1.100:8888,192.168.1.101:8888`) to use for this transfer.
 The _peers_ attribute is optional, only if a _peers_ attribute is specified in the start action.
 A peer will be selected at random from this list, or at random from the start action list if this attribute is not specified for a transfer.

 **synchronize:** Synchronize actions are optional.
 The synchronize action will pause a walk until the vertex has been visited by all incoming edges.

-At that point, a walk will continue from this action to each outgoing edge. **NOTE: the synchronize action is not currently implemented**
+More specifically, a synchronize action is 'activated' when it is first visiting by an incoming edge, and then begins counting visitation by all other incoming edges.
+Once the 'activated' vertex is visited by all incoming edges, it 'deactivates' and then the walk continues by following each outgoing edge.

+The synchronize action acts as a 'barrier'; an example usage would be to start multiple transfers in parallel and wait for them all to finish with a 'synchronize' before starting the next action.

 **pause:** Pause actions are optional.
 Acceptable attributes are: